TheCodeCache/Website/Firewall.md

 It's basically a `traditional firewall`.
 A traditional firewall is `physical` in nature,
-whereas the `security-group` around aws EC2 instance is a `virtual` firewall,
+whereas the `security-group` around aws EC2 instance, or a group of instance, is a `virtual` firewall,
 in other words, a virtual firewall such as security-group is programmable.

 To get all the available options on ufw command, run: